rfortiz/AMED-bgfg/README.md

 - **seg_threshold:** Intensity threshold to segment foreground objects.
 - **seg_blur_size:** Size of box blur applied on abs(current_frame-background) before thresholding.
 Reduces noise but reduces precision of object boundaries.
 Set to '1' to disable.
 - **ramp_init:** If true, starts with high learning rate and ramps down for fast initialization.
 Set to 'false' if the first frame does not contain foreground objects.
 - **masked_update:** If true, regions with foreground objects are are not updated.
+Only applies after ramping learning rate.
 Only small/gradual changes (i.e. below 'threshold') will be incorporated in the background.
 When true, objects removed from the background, will create permanent ghosts.

 The "updateRate" in OpenCV interface corresponds to the "update step" in the formula above.